How to Automate Your Integration For Smarter Business Workflows

 Let’s use an example to highlight the difference between automation and integration.

 When you connect Jira with Salesforce to share data, that’s integration.
-But when a Salesforce opportunity triggers the creation of a Jira ticket, that’s automation.
+But when a Salesforce opportunity triggers the creation of a Jira work item, that’s automation.

 Essentially, integration often requires automation to function correctly.
 But automation can work independently of integration.